blakelymayhall/odin-weather-app/README.md

 ### 11/30/23
 - Implemented the remainder of the controls - navbar, settings changes, right card

+### 12/2/23
+- Use the location in the api response in the header bar
+- persistant data  (not much here, just the location, settings, and day)
+- Gray out passed hours

 # Todo
-- Plan is to get all the right hooks in place then spruce up the UI
-- Use the location in the api response in the header bar
-- make settings matter
+- Scroll to current hour
+- If screen width is below certain threshold or is on mobile, change to one card with extra nav bar

+# Defects
+- Disable horizontal scrolling right card

-UI:
+# UI:
 - Refactor backgrounds to be cleaner, sleeker
 	- Use gifs?
 Better icons?
 - Change the check box in settings to a toggle switch